-In 2020, we are all aware of climate change and the effects it has on our global environment.
-In New Zealand, Kiwis are very conscious of the effects of our carbon footprint and the effects of fossil fuels on our environment as we pride ourselves on being ‘clean and green.’
+We’re all aware of climate change and the effects it has on our global environment.
+Kiwis are conscious of the effects of our carbon footprint as we pride ourselves on being ‘clean and green.’

-Sustainability means creating different ways to use resources so we do not use them up for future generations.
+Sustainability is finding different ways to use the world’s resources so we don’t use them up for future generations!
 Put simply, we shouldn’t use up everything today that people of tomorrow will also need.

 For example, let’s talk about renewable electricity as sustainable.
-At the moment, electricity mostly relies on oil which is a fossil fuel.
-This isn’t sustainable as it will run out eventually.
-So, in the last 50 years or so there have been advancements in renewable energy which is any energy source that can be renewed by nature.
-So, wind, sun (solar), water (hydro), plants (biomass) or earth (geothermal) can be all used to create electricity.
-This is more sustainable as it can be renewed by nature (if this is done in a balanced manner).
+Electricity mostly relies on oil which is a fossil fuel that isn’t sustainable as it will run out eventually.
+In the last few decades, there have been advancements in renewable energy which is any energy source that can be renewed by nature.
+Wind, sun (solar), water (hydro), plants (biomass) or earth (geothermal) can be all used to create electricity.
+This is more sustainable as it can be renewed by nature (if it’s done in a balanced way).

-Sustainability will help our future generations enjoy our planet as much as we have.
-Being sustainable makes sense.
+Sustainability will help our future generations enjoy our planet as much as we have – makes sense, right?
 It can improve health, increase safety and save money.
-It’s an interesting subject that is globally discussed.
+It’s an interesting subject that is discussed worldwide.
 If you are interested, take the time to read the below:

 There are simple things you can do in your everyday life that can help you become more ‘sustainable’: